Use Unified Analytics to Analyze Performance of Your Care Operations

 Care cases are attributed to the date/time when they were created (regardless of subsequent actions), within a specific time range.
 For example, all replies linked to a case are aggregated and attributed to the case’s creation time; this includes replies that occurred both during the time range and after the time range, consolidating them under the original creation timestamp.Replied at

 Care cases are attributed to the date/time when replies were sent to customers, within a specific time range.
-This attribution type tracks agent or system responses regardless of when the case was created or resolved, showing communication activity tied to the response timestamps.Reopened at
+This attribution type tracks agent or system responses regardless of when the case was created or resolved, showing communication activity tied to the response timestamps.Resolved at

 Care cases are attributed to the date/time when they were reopened (transitioned from the status ofDone